LincMitch/gatsby-starter-netlify-cms/src/pages/services/index.md

         how we can help.
     - image: /img/coffee-gear.png
       text: >

+        ## FACILITATION

-        FACILITATION Facilitation is a core skill for an Agile Coach / Scrum Master.
+        Thus is a core skill for an Agile Coach / Scrum Master.
 We have facilitated hundreds of workshops over many years, from Inceptions that kick off new work with large groups to Sprint Retrospectives for small agile teams.